 - New Policies

-If you are buying a policy for the first time, you are eligible for prevented planting payments if the insured cause of loss occurred on or after the sales closing date for the current crop year and all other requirements for prevented planting have been met.
+If you are buying a policy for the first time, you are eligible for a prevented planting payment if the insured cause of loss occurred on or after the sales closing date for the current crop year and all other prevented planting requirements are met.

-For example, the corn sales closing date for the crop year is March 15.
+For example, the sales closing date for the crop year is March 15.
 An insured cause of loss occurs on or after March 15.
-For the current crop year, both types of policies (yield and revenue protection) cover prevented planting for the current crop year.
-However, if a cause of loss that prevents planting in the current crop year occurred between March 15 of the previous crop year and March 14 of the current crop year, only an existing policy would cover prevented planting.
+For the current crop year, both types of policies (new and carryover) cover prevented planting for the current crop year.
+However, if a cause of loss that prevents planting in the current crop year occurred between March 15 of the previous crop year and March 14 of the current crop year, only a carryover policy would cover prevented planting.

 - Prevented Planting Options

 - Plant the insured crop after the late planting period (or after the final planting date if a late planting period is not available).
-You will not receive a prevented planting payment.
+You will not receive a prevented planting payment for late planting.
 You will have the option to not insure the late planted crop or to insure with the production guarantee reduced to the prevented planting coverage level;

 - Leave the acreage idle and receive a full prevented planting payment;

-- Plant a cover crop after the late planting period and for the 2019 crop year hay, graze or cut for silage (haylage or baleage) it before September 1 and receive 35 percent of a prevented planting payment for your first crop or wait to hay, graze or cut for silage (haylage or baleage) it on or after September 1 and receive a full prevented planting payment for your first crop; or
+- Plant a cover crop after the late planting period and harvest for grain or seed at any time and receive 35 percent of a prevented planting payment for your first crop; or

 - Plant a second crop after the late planting period (if you are also prevented from planting through the late planting period).
 You can also plant after the final planting date if no late planting period is available.
 You may receive a prevented planting payment equal to 35 percent of the prevented planting guarantee.